vicking20/jfresolve/README.md

 1. Add the link to the plugin to your Jellyfin server's plugin repository: `https://raw.githubusercontent.com/vicking20/jfresolve/refs/heads/main/repository.json`
 2. Install and configure your plugin.
 Tested with Torrentio, TorrentioRD, Aiostreams, MediaFusion.
 Your plugin needs to have your real debrid key setup.
-3. During the first time configuration or after adding a new library path, after saving your settings, you may need to do a library scan and Restart your Jellyfin server for changes to take effect.
+3. During the first time configuration or after adding a new library path, after saving your settings, you should restart Jellyfin, then trigger a library refresh for changes to take effect.
 ## Configuration

 ### Required Settings